Thank you, Scott Channel, and thanks to all of you for being with us.

 But if he wins Wisconsin, he's there.

-And Rhines Previs is pretty confident and bullish on winning Wisconsin tonight.
+And Reince Prieves is pretty confident and bullish on winning Wisconsin tonight, although he's not sure.

-Again, if you're in Wisconsin, don't take that to the bank, because it's always a close state.
+Again, if you're in Wisconsin, don't take that to the bank because it's always a closed state and assume your vote will determine the outcome.

-Uh but what's your best guess?
+But what's your best guess?

-Uh who do I want to put the pressure on first?
+Who do I want to put the pressure on first?

 I think it's only fair to put it on Jeff.

-I uh I've been pretty consistent on this for about a month.
+I've been pretty consistent on this for about a month.

 I think President Trump wins the state by two points.

-I think Dave McCormick unseats our 18-year incumbent Bob Casey, and I think Stacy Garrety, Dave Sunday, and Tim DeFor run the table statewide.
+I think Dave McCormick unseats our 18-year incumbent Bob Casey.

-Uh as a as my son will be very happy.
+My son will be very happy.

-He likes the cowboys.
+He likes the Cowboys.

 Selena, I know you're a new grandma.